Our products

 Ketoconazole Cream 2%

-The cream protects from skin breakdown and pressure ulcers, which are common with bedridden, elderly, and immunocompromised patients in hospitals, nursing homes, and rehab facilities.
-Not for use in children under the age of 6.
+This cream may be considered by healthcare providers to address skin breakdown and pressure ulcers, which are common with bedridden, elderly, and immunocompromised patients in hospitals, nursing homes, and rehab facilities.
+Ketoconazole cream is formulated with zinc and ketoconazole in a petroleum base.
+This combination is designed to promote healthy skin that may have been compromised.

-The cream is stored at room temperature (25 degrees Celsius) until meets beyond use date.
+The cream shall be stored at room temperature of 20°C to 25°C (68°F to 77°F).
 Currently, we offer the cream with BUD 180 days.

 Ketoconazole Cream Advantages:

-• Fragrance-free.
+- Fragrance-free.

 You can order Ketoconazole cream 2% on the website, or via email or fax.